openslide/openslide.github.io/formats/leica/index.markdown

 -----------------

 `macro`
-:the highest-resolution dimension of the macro image
+: the highest-resolution dimension of the macro image

 Known Properties
 ----------------

 `leica.aperture`
-:the `numericalAperture` of the main image
+: the `numericalAperture` of the main image

 `leica.barcode`
-:the `barcode` text
+: the `barcode` text

 `leica.creation-date`
-:the `creationDate` of the main image
+: the `creationDate` of the main image

 `leica.device-model`
-:the `device` `model` of the main image
+: the `device` `model` of the main image

 `leica.device-version`
-:the `device` `version` of the main image
+: the `device` `version` of the main image

 `leica.illumination-source`
-:the `illuminationSource` of the main image
+: the `illuminationSource` of the main image

 `leica.objective`
-:the `objective` of the main image
+: the `objective` of the main image

 `openslide.mpp-x`
-:calculated as `10000/tiff.XResolution`, if `tiff.ResolutionUnit` is
+: calculated as `10000/tiff.XResolution`, if `tiff.ResolutionUnit` is
 `centimeter`

 `openslide.mpp-y`
-:calculated as `10000/tiff.YResolution`, if `tiff.ResolutionUnit` is
+: calculated as `10000/tiff.YResolution`, if `tiff.ResolutionUnit` is
 `centimeter`

 `openslide.objective-power`
-:normalized `leica.objective`
+: normalized `leica.objective`

 Test Data